stackbit-projects/marvelous-maple-b314f/content/pages/index.md

     section_id: Different
 seo:
   title: OGM
+  description: >-
-  description: 'OGM runs great business with great teams.
-Sometimes we '
+    OGM runs great business with great teams.
+Sometimes we buy businesses if we're the right fit.
+If you like experienced operators who close fast, we should talk.
   extra:
     - name: 'og:type'
       value: website